Jacudibu/rusty_space/docs/technical/networking.md

 - [x] Saving and Loading Game
    - This includes assigning unique IDs to every relevant entity which are valid across sessions

 Next up, we need to get our clients connected with each other.
 This can happen either in a lobby or directly during gameplay.
-The latter is probably a little more annoying to set up, but very nice to have.
+The latter is probably a little more annoying to set up, but very nice to have in order to support reconnecting to existing games.
 - [ ] Add an option to host a game
 - [ ] Add an option to join a hosted game
    - Clients download map from host